 But what makes this church so special?
-From its historic stature to its prominent position and, importantly, its help for those in need, there are many things to admire about St Martin in the Field.
-Here, we give 10 good reasons to visit the church of St Martin in the Field.
+From its historic stature to its prominent position and, importantly, its help for those in need, there are many things to admire about St Martin in the Fields.
+Here, we give 10 good reasons to visit the church of St Martin in the Fields.

 St Martin in the Fields is right in Trafalgar Square in the heart of London.
 It’s a prime location in the West End (the city of Westminster to be precise).
 This corner of Trafalgar Square hosts the National Portrait Gallery and the National Gallery as well as swanky hotels.